-Bartlesville Radio » News » Cherokee Nation Princicpal Chief Chuck Hoskin Jr. Responds to Gov. Stitt's Veto of Bill Related to MMIP
+Bartlesville Radio » News » Cherokee Nation Principal Chief Chuck Hoskin Jr. Responds to Gov. Stitt's Veto of Bill Related to MMIP

 Appearing on COMMUNITY CONNECTION, Cherokee Nation Chief Chuck Hoskin Jr announced that Cherokee Nation leaders gathered Friday, May 2, to acknowledge the month of May as Missing and Murdered Indigenous Persons Awareness Month in the tribe.

-Principal Chief Chuck Hoskin Jr. said he joined tribal leaders and MMIP advocates to sign a proclamation acknowledging the ongoing crisis surrounding missing and murdered Indigenous persons across the country.
+Hoskin said he joined tribal leaders and MMIP advocates to sign a proclamation acknowledging the ongoing crisis surrounding missing and murdered Indigenous persons across the country.

 Hoskin was surprised to learn that Governor Stitt, who, on May 5th--the national day of awareness for the crisis--vetoed House Bill 1137, which aimed to remove the federal funding requirement for the OSBI’s Office of Liaison for Missing and Murdered Indigenous Persons.